wunderflats/goosepage/readme.md

 ## What goosepage does better than other pagination plugins

-goosepage is very unopinionated about the way you query.
-You can pass in any mongoose cursor.
-If you wanted to find blog posts for a specific author and paginate the results, you can do:
+goosepage is very unopinionated about the way you query. :chicken: You can pass in any mongoose cursor. :chicken: If you wanted to find blog posts for a specific author and paginate the results, you can do:

 ```javascript
 goosepage(BlogPost.find({ author: authorId }));